Xiejiafufu/FIE2026/README_EN.md

 # 3 Track Settings

-This evaluation continues to distinguish between two testing approaches: the **Fine-Tuning Track** and the **Prompt Track** (no fine-tuning).
-The Fine-Tuning Track allows teams to use the example set as training data to fine-tune a model.
-The Prompt Track does not allow any modification to the model; teams may only optimize prompt design to elicit responses.
-In both tracks, a maximum of 3 few-shot examples are allowed in the prompt (3-shot at most).
-The two tracks will be evaluated and awarded separately.
-Participating teams may choose to participate in both tracks simultaneously or in only one.
-Regardless of the chosen track, the entire testing process must be described in detail in the evaluation report.
+FIE2026 will continue to feature two tracks: the Prompt Track and the Fine-Tuning Track.
+The Prompt Track does not allow any modifications to model parameters while participants may only improve model performance through prompt engineering.
+The Fine-Tuning Track allows participants to select one or more open-source models as the subjects and to fine-tune their parameters using the provided dataset.

+The two tracks will be judged separately.
+Teams may choose to participate in both tracks simultaneously or in only one.
+Regardless of which track is chosen, the entire evaluation process must be described in detail in their system report.

+For both the Fine-Tuning Track and the Prompt Track, prompts are strictly limited to at most three in-context examples (3-shot).
 <!------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------->

 # 4 Evaluation Criteria （Updating）